AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 Microsoft Visual Studio Code or Community
 # BOSS.h
 ## The Arena Battles &amp; Scheduler ( BOSS )
-The "Battle OS* Is an Operating System and Scheduler, written In C++/Rust, as a compact Neural Network to process and schedule battle animation sequence messages .
+The "Battle OS# Is an Operating System and Scheduler, written In C++/Rust, as a compact Neural Network to process and schedule battle animation sequence messages .
 Animations are pulled from the
-*Global_Anim_Sequence_Skel* - an extended animation sequence library containing «sync markers* (sm) to denote possibe animation entry/exit points and contact points for damage
+#Global_Anim_Sequence_Skel# - an extended animation sequence library containing «sync markers# (sm) to denote possibe animation entry/exit points and contact points for damage
 <img src»IMG/GlobalAnimSEQSkel.png>
-During gameplay, characters may group, and, once a distance criteria is met, the Battles/Scheduler (BOSS) will initiate a Battle Sequence Scope Cut-scene (BSSC), managed in the software as a Blueprints Battle Sequence object ( *BP_Battle_SEQ- [ ]* ) .
-The Battle Sequence object *is the Neural Network used to process messages for the Global_Anim_Sequence_Skel max_groups = Math.cell( Players [N]/2 ) min_groups = 1 // ( large )
+During gameplay, characters may group, and, once a distance criteria is met, the Battles/Scheduler (BOSS) will initiate a Battle Sequence Scope Cut-scene (BSSC), managed in the software as a Blueprints Battle Sequence object ( #BP_Battle_SEQ- [ ]# ) .
+The Battle Sequence object #is the Neural Network used to process messages for the Global_Anim_Sequence_Skel max_groups = Math.cell( Players [N]/2 ) min_groups = 1 // ( large )
 Further discussion involving Lance, also applies to all online players In general, Lance has no ability to govern the start of a sequence, and has no knowledge of the bounds of the battle scope, and thus should be ready to engage at all times
-Once Lance enters a BSSC, he has the opportunity to Respond to any *Challenges*, as he proceeds, until he is out of scope Characters engaged in a BSSC are grouped within the BP_Battle_SEQ- [ ] object New event listeners are registered and attached to their game objects Any resident-in-memory listeners are disabled, however they are not removed, for performance reasons If Lance's server session lags or times-out, the listener is disabled, and his character will take damage.
+Once Lance enters a BSSC, he has the opportunity to Respond to any #Challenges#, as he proceeds, until he is out of scope Characters engaged in a BSSC are grouped within the BP_Battle_SEQ- [ ] object New event listeners are registered and attached to their game objects Any resident-in-memory listeners are disabled, however they are not removed, for performance reasons If Lance's server session lags or times-out, the listener is disabled, and his character will take damage.
 If Lance quits dies or teleports the listener is deleted from his game object, and he is removed from the BP_Battle_SEQ- [ ] and subsequently the BSSC .
-Lance can be a member of multiple 8SSCs within the BP_Battle_SEQ- [ ] object At the initiation of a battle animation sequence ( the *Challenge*| ), the BP _Battle_SEQ- [ ] A. I. initiates a well-timed response from Lance ( the Responsel )
+Lance can be a member of multiple 8SSCs within the BP_Battle_SEQ- [ ] object At the initiation of a battle animation sequence ( the #Challenge#| ), the BP _Battle_SEQ- [ ] A. I. initiates a well-timed response from Lance ( the Responsel )
 Lance will only see Challenges that he can accept Battle Animations are not interruptible
-Battle OS functionality and Scheduling is verified in *Z3 Provers ( Python ) and or *Euclid Automated Theoren Prover*
+Battle OS functionality and Scheduling is verified in #Z3 Provers ( Python ) and or #Euclid Automated Theoren Prover#
 Following a challenge, there are six ( 6 ) levels (le acceptable states) of damage Lance can deliver and or accept
-* *IK InstantKill** 100%
+# *IK InstantKill** 100%
-* SHP2.
+* *HP2.
 Highpower2** 75%

-* *HP Highpower**
+* *HP Highpower** 68%
-* *MP2 Midpower2**
+* *MP2 Midpower2** 58%
-* *MP Midpower**
+* *MP Midpower** 30%
-* *LP2 Lowpower2**
+* *LP2 Lowpower2** 15%
-* *LP Lowpower**
+* *LP Lowpower** Miss!
-68%
-58%
-30%
-15%
-Miss!

 The above, now restated as a State Machine damage queue (SM) within the BOSS BP_Battle_SEQ- [ ]
 <img src=IMG/PSM. png>